Croebh/WildMagic/README.md

 # WildMagic Bot
-A Discord bot for use on the Waifus & Warriors Discord server.
+A Discord bot for use on the Maritime Monsters Discord server.

 ## Setting up the bot
 There are a few things that need to be set up before you can run/use this bot: